surlykke/Go-Generics-with-constraints/README.md

 }
 ```

-Type parameters in generic constraint declarations _may not_ be constrained.
+Type parameters in generic constraint declarations _may not_ be constrained, so

-So this:
+this:

 ```Go
 constraint Foo {..,}